-By keeping the system sizes small and spreading the project sites across land in the two counties, the co-op works around what would otherwise be time and resource-consuming infrastructure upgrades that the local utility requires for large, utility-scale systems.
-Developed by Nuance Energy, these behind-the-meter projects are prime examples of how solar applications for ag can combine efficient land-use with effective tracking technology to bear the fruit of solar energy’s bounty without the added weight of high cost, high maintenance systems.
+These behind-the-meter projects are prime examples of how solar applications for ag can combine efficient land-use with effective tracking technology to bear the fruit of solar energy’s bounty without the added weight of high cost, high maintenance systems.

-Solar trackers have particular benefits in agricultural applications, allowing for higher energy yield from the small parcels of land allocated for solar harvesting.
+Solar trackers have particular benefits in agricultural applications, allowing for higher energy yield from the parcels of land allocated for solar harvesting.
 Trackers yield more energy than fixed-tilt systems, although trackers are historically associated with complicated motor-based machinery that renders them difficult to install and maintain, which can compromise the return on investment for DG projects.
-However, these twelve projects demonstrate that the Sunfolding T29 -- a motor-free and wear-free tracker -- eliminates the challenging aspects of installing and maintaining solar trackers, allowing farmers to take full advantage of the energy benefits of tracking the sun.
+However, these twelve projects demonstrate that the Sunfolding T29 – a motor-free and wear-free tracker – eliminates the challenging aspects of installing and maintaining solar trackers, allowing farmers to take full advantage of the energy benefits of tracking the sun.

 Productive Hardware Decisions

 Another key benefit of the shift in tracking methods with the AirDrive happens in the project design phase; tracker rows can be any size that the project stakeholders require, allowing the system to be sized to site specifics and power requirements.
 Customizable tracker row length is a unique benefit of the Sunfolding T29, which prevents customers from having to pay for ‘partial’ tracker rows to justify the high cost of a motor.
-Nuance recognized that this would serve their customers, allowing the Solar Alliance co-op to further trim costs on hardware and bolstering the amount that the members recoup on their investment.
+Nuance Energy recognized that this would serve their customers, allowing the Solar Alliance co-op to further trim costs on hardware and bolstering the amount that the members recoup on their investment.

-By allocating small parcels of land to solar harvesting, these farmers are able to cut their operating costs and gain greater energy independence.
+By allocating parcels of land to solar harvesting, these farmers are able to cut their operating costs and gain greater energy independence.
 And they are able to do so with systems that are nearly maintenance free, requiring only a periodic change of an air filter; a drastic reduction in maintenance man-hours and related costs compared to motor-based trackers with complicated machinery.
-This allows the farmers to keep their focus on the production of their fields, rather than their solar systems.
+This allows the farmers to keep their focus on the production of their fields, rather than on their solar systems.